utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 - 5b.
 System detects that there is already a user registered with that information.
   - 5b1.
 Redirects back to the registration form and tells the user there is someone already registered with that information.
   - Repeat until user inputs different info.
 - a.
-At any time, User chooses to cancel the register
+At any time, user chooses to cancel the register
   - a1 System requests to confirm the cancellation.
   - a2 System returns to "Login Page".